What is radiofrequency surgery?

 Radiofrequency was used to remove this mole under the patient’s left brow.
 The recovery period was approximately one week, and the photo after treatment was taken two months after the treatment.

-Why choose The Victorian Cosmetic Institute as your provider of radiowave surgery?
+Why choose The Victorian Cosmetic Institute as your provider of radiofrequency mole removal?

-Our doctors are highly experienced and skilled in the use of radiowave surgery.
-As a result, we will be able to recommend you of your suitability for the treatment and provide the best treatment possible for you.
+Our doctors are highly experienced and skilled in radiofrequency mole removal.
+As a result, we can recommend your suitability for treatment and provide the best treatment possible for you.

-Our goals with your skin lesion removal with radiowave surgery is to;
+Our goals with your skin lesion removal to;

 • Ensure your skin lesion is appropriate for treatment through careful assessment.

-• Discuss the pros and cons of radiowave surgery and traditional surgical excision with a scalpel.
+• Discuss the pros and cons of radiofrequency and traditional surgical excision with a scalpel.

 • Cause as little discomfort with the procedure as possible.